GR-IX is a distributed Internet Exchange with presence in three locations in the wider Athens area.

 Every site is equipped with Ethernet switches where the members connect and exchange traffic.
 Juniper ΕΧ-4500 and ΕΧ-4200 switches in stacked configuration, are used in order to cover the GR-IX needs in port density, redundancy and performance.

-The three sites are interconnected with Dark Fiber.
-In this manner, the GR-IX services in each site are unified and the members can exchange traffic among themselves regardless of the site where they are physically connected.
+The three sites are interconnected with dark fibre.
+DWDM equipment (ECI Apollo OPT9624 and OPT9624L) is used in order to upgrade capacity in these fibres, according to the current needs.
+In this manner, the GR-IX services on all sites are unified and the members can exchange traffic among themselves regardless of the site where they are physically connected.
 Also the existence of multiple sites allows for site redundancy for members that choose to connect to more than one locations.

 Especially for ATH01, collocation services can be provided as part of the GR-IX services; on all other sites such services are provided directly from the owner of the facility (separate bi-lateral agreement is required).